RIP21/Playground/sql/Tasks.md

 # SQL tasks
+### Task 1:

-Write a query to rank order the following table in MySQL by votes, display the rank as one of the columns
+*Write a query to rank order the following table in MySQL by votes, display the rank as one of the columns.*
 ```sql
  CREATE TABLE votes ( name CHAR(10), votes INT );
  INSERT INTO votes VALUES